johnwhitton/uhi5-exercises/exercises/1FirstHook.md

 This implementation is far from perfect - and far from being a production level heavy (even if you are convinced of the idea).
 There are some edge cases here we haven't handled, and also our tests are far from comprehensive (though being such a simple hook, maybe there isn't much going wrong anyway).

 With that said, the goal of this lesson was not to build an actual, meaningful, production-level hook.
 That will generally be the theme for the course.
-While we will be building much more complex hooks than this one, there will always be some edge cases somewhere that will make it not ideal for deploying to production as-is so we can stick within the time slots we have for workshops and not make this course last months and months instead of a few weeks.
+While we will be building much more complex hooks than this one, there will always be some edge cases somewhere that will make it not ideal for deploying to production as-is, so we can stick within the time slots we have for workshops and not make this course last months and months instead of a few weeks.
 You can, however, improve upon these ideas and make them more production-ready for use in your Capstone Projects, or just build your own ideas anyway.
 As always, building something production-ready is a longer process than can fit in a single 90 minute workshop or things like that, so treat these as "Proof of Concepts".

 BUT - hopefully you learned some stuff!
 You've successfully now built your first hook and tested it.